srthiru/assn2-logalyzer/README.md

 And `DurationMinutes` of `10` was used with a `MaxCount` of `0` to generate 10 log files rolled by minute.

+The input files (generated logs) can be found in the [input/](https://github.com/srthiru/logalyzer/tree/main/input) folder of the repo.

 The input log shards along with the built JAR file were deployed to run the map reduce application.

-Input/Output paths of the jobs can be configured using the `application.conf` file.
+Input/Output paths of the jobs can be configured using the [application.conf](https://github.com/srthiru/logalyzer/blob/main/src/main/resources/application.conf) file of the project.

 ## Map Reduce application